replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on February 29, 2024

 ### New Features {#new-features-v2024-02-29-0}
 * Enables the Embedded Cluster option on the customer license page.
-For more information, see [Using Embedded Cluster (Beta)](/vendor/embedded-overview).
+For more information, see [Using Embedded Cluster](/vendor/embedded-overview).

 ## v2024.02.27-1